v-a-s-a/cloud_ricopili_testbed/README.md

 # Cloud Ricopili
 A cloud based executor for ricopili.
-See `docs/` for some notes on prototypes and `prototypes/` for some concrete implementations.
+See `docs/` for notes on prototypes and `prototypes/` for concrete implementations.